magnetikonline/github-markdown-render/README.md

 # GitHub Markdown render
 Display [Markdown](http://github.github.com/github-flavored-markdown/) formatted documents on your local development web server using GitHub's [Markdown Rendering API](http://developer.github.com/v3/markdown/) and CSS to mimic the visual display on GitHub itself.

-Handy for authoring & previewing **README.md** files (or any Markdown for that matter) for project repositories, avoiding additional noisy `git push` actions in your commit logs due to Markdown typos/errors.
+Handy for authoring/previewing **README.md** files (or any Markdown for that matter) in project repositories, hopefully avoiding noisy `git push` actions in commit logs due to excessive typos/errors.

 **Note:** this is intended for local development only, probably not a good idea for production use due to GitHub API rate limits per user.